Buying

 • Predictive analytics prevents last-minute procurement issues.

-• Businesses can align purchasing with actual demand trends.
+• Businesses can align purchasing with real-time demand trends.

 4. Fraud Detection and Risk Mitigation